 Community Risk Register

-Under the Civil Contigencies Act 2004, The Suffolk Resilience Forum is required to ensure that events or situations which threaten serious damage to the people of Suffolk, or our environment, are identified, and where possible, controlled or mitigated against.
+Under the Civil Contingencies Act 2004, the Suffolk Resilience Forum is required to ensure that events or situations which threaten serious damage to the people of Suffolk, or our environment, are identified, and where possible, controlled or mitigated against.

-The Suffolk Community Risk Register has been produced to assist in this process, click HERE to see the register (pdf, 60 KB).
+The Suffolk Community Risk Register is produced to assist in this process, see the online version below or download a copy (pdf, 60 KB).

-It is a document that shows which risks have been identified to affect Suffolk including the assessment of each risks impact and likelihood.
-The risks are presented in a matrix that allocates a risk rating according to government guidelines, it is a living document as the Suffolk Resilience Forum members review and update the risks in accordance with the national risk assessments produced annually by the government.
+It shows which risks have been identified to affect Suffolk including the assessment of each risk's impact and likelihood.
+The risks are presented in a matrix that allocates a risk rating according to government guidelines, it is a living document and Suffolk Resilience Forum members regularly review and update the risks in accordance with the National Risk Assessments (document is not publicly available) produced biennially by the government.

 A National Risk Register provides an updated government assessment of the likelihood and potential impact of a range of different civil emergency risks (including naturally and accidentally occurring hazards and malicious threats) that may directly affect the UK over the next 5 years.
 It also signposts advice and guidance on what members of the public can do to prepare for these events.